NexarDeveloper/nexar-first-report-query/vba/README.md

 * Change the `filePath` variable to the location of this file.

 **Make sure you have JsonConverter module installed, if you dont you can find a link [here](https://github.com/VBA-tools/VBA-JSON).
-When in Visual Basic, click Tools, then references and enable Microsoft Script Runtime**
+Once installed, return to Visual Basic.
+Click Tools > References, enable Microsoft Scripting Runtime**

 * Close Visual Basic.